-JB Ah Meng – NEW Location At Geylang Lor 30, Same Good White Pepper Crab and Salted Egg Prawn Roll
+JB Ah Meng – Tasty White Pepper Crab and Salted Egg Prawn Roll, At Geylang Lor 30

 Gone are the seating area at a dingy back alley where you may not be able to see your food clearly (and have to feed mosquitoes), to a bright, white-lighted corner coffeeshop that is more spacious and comfortable.

 If you are curious, yes, the prices remain the same.
-Still as ‘chaotic’.
+Situation wise, still as ‘chaotic’.
 LOL